-The Thanksgiving and Christmas Holiday is just around the corner; a time when family and friends come together to celebrate all it has to offer including a home cooked meal.
+Thanksgiving and Christmas are just around the corner; a time when family and friends come together to celebrate all it has to offer including a home cooked meal.
 But it's also a time when home fires and home fire injuries occur due to cooking fires.
-During the winter holiday season, home cooking fires increase, with Thanksgiving as the peak day for these types of fires followed by Christmas and Christmas Eve resulting in injuries, deaths, and millions of dollars in property damage.
+During the winter holiday season, home cooking fires increase, with Thanksgiving as the peak day for these types of fires followed by Christmas and Christmas Eve, resulting in injuries, deaths, and millions of dollars in property damage.

-One contributor to holiday fires is Turkey frying, and although extremely popular during this time of the year, it's a burn hazard for consumers.
-Since its inception, the food appliance industry has taken great strides in the improvement of turkey fryers; yet, according to the National Fire Protection Association (NFPA), they're still hazardous to use due to the amount of oil and high temperatures used to cook a turkey.
-Even well informed and careful consumers are still at risk when using this product.
-NFPA discourages the use of outdoor gasfueled turkey fryers unless used by properly trained professionals of grocery stores, specialty food retailers and restaurants who use professional quality equipment.
+One contributor to holiday fires is turkey frying, and although extremely popular especially during this time of the year, it's a burn hazard for consumers.
+Since its inception, the food appliance industry has taken great strides in the improvement of turkey fryers.
+However, the National Fire Protection Association (NFPA) states, they're still hazardous due to the amount of oil and high temperatures used during the cooking process.
+Even well informed and careful consumers are at risk when using a turkey fryer.
+NFPA discourages the use of outdoor gas-fueled turkey fryers unless used by properly trained professionals of grocery stores, specialty food retailers and restaurants who use professional quality equipment.